cbuchko/old-website/_posts/2020-05-06-communitytop15.markdown

 ---
 layout: blog-post
-title: The Fifteen Best Episodes of Community
+title: The Ten Best Episodes of Community
 image: /images/Community.jpg
 publish-date: 2020-05-05
 section: community
 featured: true
 ---

 Community is a special sitcom in a similar vein of The Office, Parks and Recreation, and Brooklyn 99.
 It thrives off its amazing cast, clever writing, and unafraidness to go beyond what was expected from a typical TV show.
 This combination resulted in a show that produced countless episodes that I would consider to be some of the best TV ever made.
 Some of these episodes stand out because of their hilarity, others because of how out of the box the concepts are but the main thing I love about Community is the heart and wholesomeness at its center.
-Now I'm gonna try to do my best to list my fifteen favourite of these.
+Now I'm gonna try to do my best to list my ten favourite of these.

-Before I get into it, let me preface this by saying that 80% of the shows episodes are episodes that I would gladly rewatch countless times and it's extremely hard to pigeonhole just fifteen.
+Before I get into it, let me preface this by saying that 80% of the shows episodes are episodes that I would gladly rewatch countless times and it's extremely hard to pigeonhole just ten.
 But without further ado...

 ## 10. Debate 109